If you’re Where’s My Refund? Status Bars Have Disappeared PLEASE READ!

 - Other than the wait time instant access.

-The Best Way to Check Updates on your Transcripts is to obtain your IRS Transcripts Online
+The Best Way to Check Updates on your Transcripts is to obtain & view your IRS Transcripts Online

 This is an example of an Account Transcript

-A cycle code is an 8 digit number found on your return transcripts.
-This date indicates the 4 digits of the current calendar year, two digit IRS cycle week, and two digit processing day of the week.
+The cycle code is an eight-digit code found on your account transcripts.
+The cycle code indicates the day your account was posted to the IRS Master File.
+This date indicates the 4 digits of the current cycle year, two-digit IRS cycle week, and two-digit processing day of the week.

 We have simplified the IRS Processing Cycles from above to make them easier to read.
 All you have to do is find your cycle code on your account transcript and use these charts below to determine the day the IRS began to process your tax return.